 At UC Santa Barbara, we aim to move people around as sustainably as possible.
 Having our students, staff, and faculty commute using human power is excellent for both the environment as well as human health.
-As UC strives for the 2025 goal of climate neutrality, with consequent reductions in scope 1 and scope 2 emissions, commuter transportation will vastly increase its wedge in our GHG emissions.
 UC Santa Barbara’s goal is to provide incentives and programs to the campus community to reduce commuter emissions as well as to increase alternative fuel vehicles in our fleet.

 The Alternative Vehicle Incentive Program offers departments a ~10% rebate on their purchase of an alternatively fueled vehicle.
 Offering an additional incentive helps push departmental car buyers away from making the mistake of purchasing conventional gas powered vehicles instead of EVs/hybrids, or greener options.

-In 2019, 83% of faculty, staff, and students (weighted) use alternative forms of transportation to commute to and from campus, with biking as the preferred mode of transit.
+In 2023, 83% of students and employees combined use alternative forms of transportation to commute to and from campus, with biking as the preferred mode of transit.
 In fact, with 7 miles of Class 1 bicycle paths and upwards of 20,000 bike parking spots, including those at campus housing, UCSB is known for its bike culture.

 Greening Your Ride

 There are numerous reasons to leave your single-occupancy vehicle parked at home and join the Transportation Alternatives Program.
 Want to hear from current students, staff, and faculty that are part of the TAP Program?
 Check out these three videos created by one of our UCSB Sustainability interns that highlight the myriad of benefits you can experience by ‘greening your ride’.